 – Adjust seasoning; garnish with parsley.

 Now comes the fun part.
 I sauté everything together for about five to seven minutes.
 I keep stirring occasionally, making sure the squash stays tender but not mushy.
 Once it’s done, I taste to see if it needs more salt or pepper.
 Lastly, I take it off the heat and sprinkle fresh parsley on top.
 It adds a pop of color and a fresh note.
 This dish is now ready to serve warm.
 You’ll love how simple it is to make this sautéed yellow squash medley.
-For a full recipe, check out the details provided.

 Tips & Tricks